lf-/gankra.github.io/blah/swift-abi/index.md

 ## Opting Out of Resilience

-Resilience is nifty but it clearly comes with some perfromance overhead.
+Resilience is nifty but it clearly comes with some performance overhead.
 So of course Swift also provides special attributes to opt out of resilience.
 I had originally intended to write a whole bunch about this but it's actually really complex and subtle, so I really need to [punt to Swift's actual docs][lib-evolution].

 TL;DR you can mark things as having a frozen (non-resilient) layout, exhaustively matchable, inlineable, non-subclassable, non-escaping, and a bunch of other whacky stuff which variously affects API and ABI in subtle ways.